Greek Gods & Manga – Library TBR

 She-Hulk – Rowell, Maresca, and Renzi

 She-Hulk left the Avengers and is starting over as an attorney in New York.
-She reunites with Jack of Hearts who she believed to be killed in a previous Avengers mission.
-Jack of Hearts doesn’t remember much and She-Hulk is committed to helping him figure out what happened to him along with getting his life back on track.
+She reunites with Jack of Hearts, whom she believed to be killed in a previous Avengers mission.
+Jack of Hearts doesn’t remember much, and She-Hulk is committed to helping him figure out what happened to him, along with getting his life back on track.

 Bettie Page – Ani-Mia, Celor, Nurmalia, Mangual, and Idelson.
 Covers by Linsner, Burns, Roux, and Ani-Mia Cosplay.